Antonio Díaz Martínez

 Antonio Díaz Martínez (May 3, 1933 – June 19, 1986) was a Peruvian agronomist, anthropologist, and Maoist revolutionary, considered a terrorist by the Peruvian government.

 He worked at the Agrarian Reform Institute of Peru and was a professor at the National University of San Cristóbal de Huamanga, in Ayacucho.

 Martinez later became a senior member of the Communist Party of Peru – Shining Path (PCP-SL) until his arrest by Peruvian authorities on 16 December 1983.
 He was extrajudicially executed during the Peruvian prison massacres after an uprising of Shining Path prisoners held in the prisons of San Juan de Lurigancho and El Frontón.

 Biography

 Early life

-Antonio Díaz Martínez was born on 3 May 1933 in Chota, the capital of the province Chota, in the region Cajamarca, about 1,000 km (620 mi) south of Lima.
+Antonio Díaz Martínez was born on 3 May 1933 in Chota, the capital of Chota Province, in the region Cajamarca, about 1,000 km (620 mi) south of Lima.
 He was born the third son of a middle-class family of seven.
 Martínez's father was a philosophy professor who, due to his participation in the Peruvian social movements of the 1930s, was heavily persecuted for a period; something which was a source of pride for young Antonio.

 After reaching adulthood Martínez attended the National Agrarian University of La Molina near Lima, graduating in 1957.
 After receiving his degree, he worked for three years as a researcher for the Inter-American Development Service.
 During this time while completing his thesis Martinez was first brought to the Ayacucho, the same region which would later provide the cradle for the Shining Path's insurgency.